loeraps/FnMacTweak/README.md

 ## Features
 Currently implements the following:
-- Toggle pointer locking with `Left Option` key (unlocked by default on game load)
+- Implements pointer lock toggling using the `Left Option` key (unlocked by default)
-- Unlocks the 120 FPS setting (requires 120Hz display, due to VSync)
+- Unlocks the 120 FPS setting (requires a 120Hz display, blame VSync)
 - Enables graphics preset selection (Low, Medium, High, Epic; 120 FPS limits to Medium)
-- Custom options menu (press `P`) to adjust mouse sensitivity
+- Adds a custom options menu (keybind `P`) for adjusting mouse sensitivity
-- Mouse interactions with mobile UI
+- Fixes mouse interactions with the mobile UI

 ## Releases
-Latest builds & source code can be found in the [releases](https://github.com/rt-someone/FnMacTweak/releases/) section.
+The latest builds can be found in the [Releases](https://github.com/rt-someone/FnMacTweak/releases/) section, as well as in the [FnMacAssistant Discord](https://discord.gg/nfEBGJBfHD).

 ## Credits
-Made by me (@rt2746)
+Made by: @rt2746 (me)

+- Uses Facebook's [Fishhook library](https://github.com/facebook/fishhook) as an alternative to %hookf hooking in a jailed environment
+- Some code taken from PlayCover's [PlayTools repository](https://github.com/PlayCover/PlayTools) for device model spoofing